Tsuitachi-mochi in Mie: Lucky charms made just once a year

 Written by Ren Wong

 Cherry blossoms of April are celebrated in the springtime with “Sakura-mochi,” made of pale pink mochi-gome (sticky rice) stuffed with red bean paste, and wrapped in cherry tree leaves.
 The “Yuki-mochi” of December is dusted with white rice cake powder reminiscent of the seasonal snowfall.
-However, among the 11 varieties, the three most popular are “Takenagashi” (bamboo-mochi) of July, “Hassaku Awa-mochi” (millet rice cake) of August, and Chestnut-mochi of October, “Kurimochi.”
+However, among the 11 varieties, the two most popular are “Hassaku Awa-mochi” (millet rice cake) of August, and Chestnut-mochi of October, “Kurimochi.”

 How to buy Tsuitachi-mochi (take-away)